 Bullseye Puffer, Sphoeroides annulatus

-The Bullseye Puffer, Sphoeroides annulatus, whose common Spanish name is Botete Diana, is a member of the Puffer or Tetraodontidae Family, known collectively as botetes in Mexico.
+The Bullseye Puffer, Sphoeroides annulatus, whose common Spanish name is botete diana, is a member of the Puffer or Tetraodontidae Family, known collectively as botetes in Mexico.
 There are twenty three global members of the Sphoeroides Genus, of which thirteen are found in Mexican waters, eight in the Atlantic and five in the Pacific.

 The Bullseye Puffers have moderately elongated bodies whose width is 25-33% of standard length.
 Their back is olive-brown and their unusually flat ventral side is white.
 Their head and back have narrow yellowish lines, bars, and oblique bands and three narrow bands just behind the eyes.
 There is a double concentric oval on their back after which they are named.
 Their head, sides, and upper back are covered with numerous small dark spots.
 Their fins are spotless.
 The iris of their eyes is yellow.
 Their head is large, projecting, and blunt and the gap between their elevated eyes is wide and convex.
 They have strong powerful teeth.
 Their anal and dorsal fins are small and similarly shaped, have short bases, and are found well back on their body with the anal fin being slightly behind the dorsal fin.
 Their caudal fin is bluntly convex.
 Their head and body are covered with small spines and their skin is scaleless.

 The Bullseye Puffers reside over sandy bottoms and occasionally around rocky reefs and adjacent sand patches at depths up to 345 feet; they can often be seen by divers at mid water depths.
 They reach a maximum length of 48 cm (19 inches).
 They are exceedingly well camouflaged but may not have the ability to blow themselves up like other Puffers to deter predator attacks.
 They are found in all Mexican waters of the Pacific.
 They are a rare poorly studied species and very limited information is available about their behavioral patterns.